 - Platform Deployments: Allows you to select a JPD from a list of registered JPDs.

-- Type: You can view graphs for the following metrics: Distribution, Replication, Security and Storage.
+- Type: You can view graphs for the following metrics: Storage, Performance, Incoming HTTP Requests, Scanned Components, Replication, System Metrics, Peer-to-peer Downloads.

 In addition to the global filters, each trend supports a set of dedicated filters.
 For example, you can filter the Storage Trend by Repositories and Package Types.
 To view the filters for each trend type, see the specific Trend section.